Deploy Omnidev with Docker and Docker Compose. Self-host your AI developer bot with containerized security.

 To run in the background (logs in Docker Desktop instead of terminal):

-docker compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build
+docker compose -f docker/docker-compose.yml -f docker/docker-compose.prod.yml up -d --build

 Or open the container in Docker Desktop and view the Logs tab.